mnobile2495/Simple-Virtual-Poker-Game/README.md

-# Simple-Virtual-Poker-Game
+#

-A simple text virtual poker style game based on the machines found in vegas casinos. standard poker rules.
+A test based poker game modeled after the virtual poker machines in las vegas